c-a-s-t-l-e/helpful-reference-docs/docs/setup_sparknlp_in_databricks.md

-# How To Set-Up SparkNLP in Databricks
+# How To Set-Up Spark NLP in Databricks

 ## 1. Install the necessary libraries in your cluster